adulfan/devstak_d8/provisioning/roles/blackfire/README.md

 * Install blackfire-agent
 * Install blackfire-php

-NOTE: Blackfire and conflict with xdebug and xhprof so if you decide to use this role, consider disabling xdebug and xhprof.
+NOTE: Blackfire can conflict with xdebug and xhprof so if you decide to use this role, consider disabling xdebug and xhprof.

 ## Instructions